-a student who completes at least seventy-five (75) clock hours of documented community service in grades nine (9) through twelve (12) at any certified service agency or a part of a service-learning school program shall receive one (1) Career Focus credit.
+a student who completes at least seventy-five (75) clock hours of documented community service in grades nine (9) through twelve (12) at any certified service agency or a part of a service-learning school program shall receive one (1) Career Focus credit.9

 CORE: Sixteen (16) units

-English: four (4) units $-9^{\text{th}}$ , $10^{\text{th}}$ , $11^{\text{th}}$ , and $12^{\text{th}}$
+English: four (4) units - 9th, 10th, 11th, and 12th

+Oral Communications: one-half (1/2) unit

 Mathematics: four (4) units

-- Algebra or its equivalent\ 1 unit - Geometry or its equivalent\ 1 unit - All math units must build on the base of algebra and geometry knowledge and skills. - (Comparable concurrent credit college courses may be substituted where applicable)
+☐ Algebra or its equivalent - 1 unit

+☐ Geometry or its equivalent - 1 unit

+☐ All math units must build on the base of algebra and geometry knowledge and skills.

+☐ (Comparable concurrent credit college courses may be substituted whereapplicable)

-• A computer science flex credit may be taken in the place of a math credit beyond Algebra I and Geometry
+A computer science flex credit may be taken in the place of a math credit beyond Algebra I and Geometry

-\ A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four (4) unit requirement.
+A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units o

+the four (4) unit requirement.

 Science: three (3) units

-- a.
-DESE approved biology -1 credit; - b.
-DESE approved physical science -1 credit; and - c.
-A third unit that is either: - An additional science credit approved by DESE; or - A computer science flex credit may be taken in the place of a third science credit.
+a.
+DESE approved biology - 1 credit;

+b.
+DESE approved physical science - 1 credit; and

+c.
+Athird unit that is either:

+An additional science credit approved by DESE; or

+O A computer science flex credit may be taken in the place of a third science credit.

+Social Studies: three (3) units

-- Civics one-half (1/2) unit
+Civics one-half (1/2) unit

-- World history, one (1) unit

-- American History, one (1) unit

-- Other social studies one-half (1⁄2) unit

-Physical Education: one-half (1/2) unit